Ashinee-20/Work-Buddy/README.md

 # Work-Buddy

-A Desktop Assistant that hep the users to simplify the tasks.
+A Desktop Assistant that helps the users to simplify the tasks.